AlexandreFlament/L1-2023-C-Project/README.md

 #### Option A function

-The first thing that is done is to ask the user what he shape he wants to add in the available shapes.
-If he gave a choice that is not among the possible choices, the program will redisplay and reask for his choice until it's correct, to do so we check if his choice is between 1 and 7.
+The first thing that is done is to ask the user what shape he wants to add amongst the available shapes.
+If he gave a choice that is not among the possible choices, the program will redisplay and reask for his choice until it's correct.
+To do so, we check if his choice is between 1 and 7.
 ```c
 while (choice < 1 || choice > 7 ) {
     printf("    Please select an action:\n");